jmix-edu/flow-homework-3-Loans/README_en.md

 #### 1. Request Loan user interface
 Create RequestLoan view:
-- Create a view screen based on the "Blank view" template.
+- Create a view based on the "Blank view" template.
 - The view should always open in a dialogue mode.
 - The view should not be in the menu (will be opened from another view).
 - The view must contain two input fields with labels: Client and Amount, and two buttons: Request and Cancel.